 Celebrating National Black Business Month

-Join the City of Cambridge in celebrating National Black Business Month in August to recognize the importance of Black and Brown businesses to local communities and to the national economy.
+In August, the City of Cambridge will celebrate National Black Business Month.
+This month-long event highlights Black entrepreneurs thriving despite the unique challenges they face.
+Cambridge is celebrating Black Business Month to recognize the importance of Black businesses to our local community and the national economy.

-Events, workshops, and networking opportunities will be held throughout the month to provide resources to small businesses owners and entrepreneurs.
-Community members may join the celebration by supporting Black-owned businesses and other entrepreneurs this month and beyond.
+The month’s events include networking and community events, trainings, and information sessions designed to support and promote Black businesses owners and provide them opportunities to connect with one another.
+Community members may join the celebration by supporting Black-owned businesses and entrepreneurs this month and beyond.

-- Location: Plaza in front of Oggi Gourmet, 30 Dunster Street.
+- Location: Oggi Gourmet, 30 Dunster St, Cambridge.

 - Location: Online via Zoom.